 Backfill for trenches shall be selected to prevent physical damage to raceways or cables.
 If existing soils contain large rocks, paving materials, cinders, large or sharply angular substances, or corrosive materials, then protection shall be provided in the form of granular or selected material.
-The backfill of trenches shall be tested for design compaction requirements.

-Any debris or unsuitable material shall be removed from the site and properly disposed of in accordance with local Laws, applicable Permits, and the Performance Standard.
+Any debris or unsuitable material shall be removed from the site and properly disposed of in accordance with local Laws and applicable Permits.
 If necessary, any surplus soil shall be transported to another suitable area inside or outside the Project Site.